-Brake problems are the vehicle nightmare many drivers hope they’ll never have to face.
-Because your brakes play such an integral role in safety and how your vehicle handles, when your brakes begin to fail, you’ll notice.
-One way or another, they’ll act differently.
-Here are some signs you may be having brake problems and need to have them inspected.
+Brake problems are the vehicle nightmare many drivers hope they’ll never encounter.
+Because brakes play an integral role in safety and how your vehicle handles, when your brakes begin to fail, you’ll notice.
+Here are six signs you might have brake problems and need them inspected.

 1. Your brakes make a squealing, grinding or scraping sound

-Regular vehicle maintenance and inspections can help detect worn brake pads so they can be replaced.
 Brake pads are designed to wear over time and need to be replaced every so often.
-Most automotive brake systems incorporate wear sensors to provide an audible warning (squealing) when the brake pads are worn out.
+Regular vehicle maintenance and inspections can help detect worn brake pads and most automotive brake systems incorporate wear sensors to provide an audible warning (squealing) when the brake pads are worn out.

-Note that it is possible for your brakes to fail and not make those ear-scratching sounds.
+Note that it is possible for your brakes to fail and not make those squealing sounds.

 2. Your brake pedal has fallen

-One of the sure-fire signs your brakes are failing is a falling brake pedal.
-On any given day when your brakes are in good condition, your brake pedal will sit at the same height.
+One of the sure-fire signs your brakes are failing is a fallen brake pedal.
+On any given day when your brakes are in good condition, your brake pedal will sit at the same height as your gas pedal.
 Because you’re used to that height, you’ll notice when your brake pedal falls to the floor.

-A falling brake pedal indicates that there may be something wrong, and it could be a sign there’s air in your system or a mechanical failure.
+A fallen brake pedal indicates that there may be something wrong, and it could be a sign there’s air in your system or a mechanical failure.

 3. You have to hit the brakes harder or it takes longer to stop at traffic lights